Professor Gayle Letherby

 - (Older mothers and work, PhD) University of Limerick (Oct 2010)

-Method, methodology and epistemology (including feminist research and auto/biography); reproductive and non/parental identities; the ‘family’ and identity; teaching and learning in higher education; prisons and imprisonment; the sociology of travel and transport.
+Method, methodology and epistemology (including feminist research and auto/biography); reproductive and non/parental identities; the ‘family’ and identity; teaching and learning in higher education; prisons and imprisonment; the sociology of travel and transport, bereavement and loss, love.

 Research degrees awarded to supervised students